MudasirRazvi/daily-learning/Day #1/Json_Notes/Notes.md

         }
     }
     ```
-- **APIs:** REST APIs me JSON standard format hai.
+- **APIs:** JSON is the standard format for data exchange in RESTful APIs.
-- **Schema Validation:** JSON Schema se structure define aur validate kar sakte ho.
+- **Schema Validation:** Use JSON Schema to define and validate the structure of your JSON data, ensuring it meets expected requirements.

-## 8. Common Errors
+## 8. Common Errors in JSON
-- Trailing commas lagana (aakhri comma nahi hona chahiye).
+- Adding trailing commas (the last item in an object or array should not have a comma).
-- Single quotes use karna (hamesha double quotes use karo).
+- Using single quotes instead of double quotes (always use double quotes in JSON).
-- Special characters ko escape na karna.
+- Failing to escape special characters properly.

 ---